neo-project/docs/en-us/sc/tutorial/Lock2.md

 ! [] (/assets/lock2_2.png)

 > [!
 Caution]
-> Please note that do not divulge the private key, remember to pixelate.
+> Please note: do not divulge the private key, remember to pixelate.

 Here we write a local program to turn the public key into a byte array, C# code is as follows: